jafermarq/FlowerMonthly/README.md

 ```

-## AwesomeYaml
+## AwesomeYaml for beginners

-Run the example just as originally designed (no change in parameters):
+This section provides an introductory look into [`AwesomeYaml`](https://github.com/SamsungLabs/awesomeyaml), an amazing tool to build yaml-like configs for Python environments.
+You can run the example just as originally designed (no change in parameters) like this:
 ```bash
 python main.py configs/base.yaml
 ```